Production of light (anti)nuclei in pp collisions at $\sqrt{s}~=~5.02$ TeV: Results and discussion

 \section{Results and discussion}

 The transverse-momentum spectra for (anti)protons, (anti)deuterons and (anti)helions are shown in Fig.~\ref{fig:spectra}.
 In each \pt interval, the reported yield is the average between matter and antimatter.
 Both of them are compatible, as already observed in previous measurements carried out by ALICE~\cite{Acharya:2020sfy,Acharya:2019rgc,Acharya:2019rys,Adam:2015vda}.
 The measured spectra are fitted in order to extrapolate the yields in the unmeasured \pt-region.
 For (anti)protons and (anti)deuterons, data are fitted with a L\'evy-Tsallis function~\cite{Tsallis:1987eu}, while for (anti)helion a simple exponential depending on \mt is used because it provides a better description of the data.
 The fraction of the yield obtained from the extrapolation depends on the considered particle species and on the multiplicity class, since the \pt-coverage is generally different, being maximum (minimum) at high (low) multiplicity.
 For (anti)protons, the extrapolation contributes with a fraction of 10\% (20\%) of the total yield for the highest (lowest) multiplicity class, while for (anti)deuterons and (anti)helions it contributes with a fraction of 25\% (55\%) and 35\% (40\%) of the total yield, respectively.
 The \pt-spectra are also fitted with a Boltzmann function and a simple exponential depending on \pt, in order to quantify the effect of the chosen function on the \pt-integrated yield.
-The difference between the yields obtained with the reference and the alternative functions is taken as systematic uncertainty and it is $\approx$ 2\% for (anti)protons and (anti)deuterons and $\approx$ 15\% for (anti)helions.
+The difference between the yields obtained with the reference and the alternative functions is taken as systematic uncertainty.
+This accounts for $\approx$ 2\% for (anti)protons and (anti)deuterons, depending on the transverse-momentum coverage of the spectra, whereas for (anti)helions this accounts for 12\% in the highest multiplicity class and $\approx$ 19\% in the lowest multiplicity class.
 The \pt-integrated yields \dndy are reported in Table~\ref{tab:yields}.
+For (anti)protons, the statistical uncertainties on the yields are negligible, being $\approx$1\% of the systematic uncertainty.
 Figure~\ref{fig:meanpt} shows the mean transverse momentum $\langle\pt\rangle$ as a function of charged-particle multiplicity.
 The results are compared with those obtained in previous measurements and they confirm the increasing trend with multiplicity.
 Moreover, a clear mass ordering is present, as already observed for other light-flavoured particle species and for different collision systems and energies~\cite{ALICE:2013wgn,ALICE:2019avo}.